 - Uncontested Report

-The full 2019 Governor Election results were formally announced at our Annual Members’ Meeting held on Tuesday, 24th September 2019 – visit our Annual Members’ Meeting webpage for further details.
+The full 2019 Governor Election results were formally announced at our Annual Members’ Meeting held on 24th September.
+Visit the Meet our Governors webpage to find out more about our elected and nominated Governors.

 Why are Governor Elections held?